defisym/OpenFusionExamples/Extensions/Fini/ToInstall/Files/Help/Fini/Fini.md

   - Set On
     - *update auto filename and key here*
-    - *if you open another file by `Load From File`, auto filename and key will be overwrited*
+    - *if you open another file by `Load From File`, auto filename and key will be overwritten*
   - Set Off
     - *disable auto save*